ScryptoNoob/Glossary-of-Acronyms-Definitions/AML and KYC Glossary.md

 ## Virtual Asset Service Providers (FATF)
 Virtual asset service provider (VASP) means any natural or legal person who is not covered elsewhere under the Recommendations, and as a business conducts one or more of the following activities or operations for or on behalf of another natural or legal person:

-i. exchange between virtual assets and fiat currencies;
+i. exchange between virtual assets and fiat currencies;<br>
-ii. exchange between one or more forms of virtual assets;
+ii. exchange between one or more forms of virtual assets;<br>
-iii. transfer(*) of virtual assets;
+iii. transfer of virtual assets;<br>
-iv. safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets; and
+iv. safekeeping and/or administration of virtual assets or instruments enabling control over virtual assets; and<br>
-v. participation in and provision of financial services related to an issuer’s offer and/or sale of a virtual asset.
+v. participation in and provision of financial services related to an issuer’s offer and/or sale of a virtual asset.<br>

-(*) In this context of virtual assets, transfer means to conduct a transaction on behalf of another natural or legal person that moves a virtual asset from one virtual asset address or account to another.
+In this context of virtual assets, transfer means to conduct a transaction on behalf of another natural or legal person that moves a virtual asset from one virtual asset address or account to another.

 https://www.fatf-gafi.org/glossary/u-z/